5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 The rug in our bedroom needed to be stretched, the roof needed a cleaning, and a few other smaller things – like the rusty vents and brighter lighting that I mentioned above.

-When we moved we left all of the gallons of paint that went with the rooms in the house, labeling the cans with the room that it belonged in.
+When we moved we left all of the gallons of paint that went with the rooms in the house, labeling the cans with the room that they belonged in.

 We also made a binder that had all of the work that we had done at the house with the company’s name.